Elizaveta Glinka: Career

-Ukraine War
+Russia's covert invasion of Ukraine

-With the outbreak of the War in Donbass Glinka became involved with evacuating sick and injured children from territory held by pro-Russian separatists.
-She moved them to hospitals in Moscow or Saint Petersburg, where they could receive medical attention.
-It has been estimated that she travelled more than 20 times into conflict zones, and took about 500 children.
-Children were moved across the state border without permission from authorities, leading to accusations of child abduction from Ukrainian government officials.
-Glinka's response was that politics was irrelevant in matters of life and death.
+With the outbreak of the Russo-Ukrainian War in 2014, Glinka became involved with moving Ukrainian children from territory held by Russia-backed separatists.
+Children were moved across the state border without permission from authorities, leading to accusations of "abducting" children by some from Ukrainian government officials.
+The spokesman of the Ukrainian Ministry of Foreign Affairs said that "any transportation of children who are citizens of Ukraine across the state border must take place exclusively in strict compliance with Ukrainian legislation, in the presence of relevant permission documents, as well as documents certifying the child's identity and belonging to Ukrainian citizenship. <...> The transportation of children across the state border of Ukraine in violation of these requirements entails legal liability and will be considered as international child abduction.

 Her organisation was also active in providing medical supplies, equipment and food to hospitals in Donetsk and Luhansk, however Glinka complained that the customs checks for their convoys of trucks were slow and onerous and delayed delivery of the supplies.
 Despite Russian military forces taking part in the war, Glinka said that she didn't see Russian troops in Donetsk and that the conflict was a civil war.
-She also delivered medication to the Ukrainian pilot Nadiya Savchenko during her hunger strike while imprisoned in Russia.